jodal/pykka/README.rst

     pip install pykka

-Pykka works with CPython 2.7 or 3.4+, as well as PyPy 2.7 and 3.5.
+Pykka works with CPython 2.7 and 3.4+, as well as PyPy 2.7 and 3.5.

 Optional dependencies includes: